-A centrifugal pump is a type of mechanical pump which uses centrifugal force to move liquid using rotating impellers.
+A centrifugal pump is a device which uses a rotating force to move liquid using impellers.
 It works by using kinetic energy to force fluid movement from one location to another.

 The science of Centrifugal Pumps

 These pumps may be installed in a hydraulic pump system with a concrete flow (Q) and a concrete pressure/ Head (H).
 It is also known as a kinetic or rotodynamic machine which creates a difference in pressure and converts mechanical energy into hydraulic energy through a centrifugal force.